-If you are using automatic organization, ignore these steps.
-PhotoStructure will backfill any missing file metadata by finding a matching copy in your library.
+If you are using automatic organization, you can skip these steps.
+PhotoStructure will automatically backfill any missing file metadata by using the matching copy in your library.

 Yes.
 As soon as you restart PhotoStructure, you’ll see the rebuild process pick up where it left off.